Marodseg/confianza-animal-frontend/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Code formatting
+## Husky Git hooks

 **For the first time** run `npm run prepare` to install husky.
 After that, when you make a change to the source files, automatically it runs `npm run format` to format the code (if possible).

+## Code formatting

 Run `npm run prettier:check` to check if the code is formatted correctly.
+Another option is `npx prettier --check "src/*.ts"`.

+Run `npx prettier --write "src/*.ts"` to format the code of the selected file.

 ## Build